 For our four-year anniversary, we bought ourselves a new logo.

 And yes, “bought” is the correct verb.
-We’re paying for this in both man hours and legal tender—so it is not an idle decision we made on the spur of our third flute of anniversary champagne.
+We’re paying for our new logo in both man hours and legal tender—so it is not an idle decision we made on the spur of our third flute of anniversary champagne.

 Was there something seriously wrong with our old logo?

 Heavens no!
 I’m surprised you even asked—although to be fair, it was me who asked, not you.
-At the launch of Red Letter, our logo possessed all the qualities we value in a corporate mark.
+At the launch of Red Letter Marketing, our logo possessed all the qualities we value in a corporate mark.